 Click here for our Hosted Trips page at Christmas Island - The Villages.

 We recommend flying to Honolulu at least one day before your departure for Christmas Island.
 A list of hotels is provided in our confirmation packet.
 Weekly flights via Fiji Airlines, depart from Honolulu at noon each Tuesday.
 The flight is three hours and includes a meal.
 No air travel is included in the package.
-A lodge representative will meet you at the airport and transfer you to The Villages, a 20-minute drive.
+A lodge representative will meet you at the Christmas Island airport and transfer you to The Villages, a 20-minute drive.
 You'll return to Honolulu the following Tuesday at 10:30 a.m.

 7-nights and 6-days guided fishing

 Single occupancy bungalow: $3,250.00

-Click on link for a PDF of all 2017 fishing and diving packages.
+*Click on link for a PDF of 2018 diving packages.

-airport reception, ground transfers to lodge, bungalow accommodations, all meals, and guided fishing — with one angler per guide.
+Airport reception, ground transfers to lodge, bungalow accommodations, all meals, and guided fishing — with one angler per guide.

 Packages do not include:

-international airfare, the roundtrip Honolulu/Christmas Island flight, hotel and meals in Honolulu, gratuities, fishing license (approx. $50.00), laundry services ($20.00 per week), travel insurance, and anything not mentioned under inclusions.
-No alcohol is included in the package.
-Beer is currently priced at $4.00 per can.
+International airfare, the roundtrip Honolulu/Christmas Island flight, hotel and meals in Honolulu, gratuities, fishing license (approx. $50.00), laundry services ($20.00 per week), and travel insurance.